Identify Matching Fields using transpose()

 zimmermanrparent/usr/sbin/sshd/usr/bin/ssh<no value><no value><no value>

-Now the data is in a a format where the source of the information, in this case either the original command or the parent command, can be identified.
-The use of transpose() here provides a method for changing the way the data is identified from searching specific fields for data to search for data dn identifying which field that data was located in.
+The use of transpose() here provides a method for changing the way the data is identified from searching specific fields for data to search for data and identifying which field that data was located in.
 This can be useful to identify conts or security instances.